 The most effective form of pet identification is external ID tags.
 Disaster can strike at any time, so always ensure that your pet is wearing a collar and updated ID tags.
 Collars and tags can fall off, however, and the only permanent form of identification is a microchip.

 A microchip is a small device about the size of a grain of rice that is implanted beneath your pet’s skin by a veterinarian or local shelter.
 It contains a unique number used to identify the pet.
 This number links to your contact information in a microchip registry that allows shelters, veterinarians and humane organizations to alert you if your lost pet is found.
 Ensure that your pet’s microchip is registered with your contact information.
-We provide free registration for any brand of microchip at the Found Animals Registry.

 - Update Microchip Registrations

 After your pets are microchipped and registered, it is essential to update your microchip registration every time you move.
 If your pets are rescued during a disaster, they will be scanned for a microchip, and the rescuer will start an alert that will automatically notify you through the phone numbers and email in your microchip registration.
 If disaster strikes and your pet is missing, check your pet’s microchip registration to ensure that rescuers are able to contact you.
-Our registry also doesn’t charge you for contact info updates.

 - Display a Pet Rescue Sticker